aewallin/TIASim/README.md

 # TIASim
 TIASim - Transimpedance Amplifier Simulation

+## References

+* Transimpedance Amplifiers (TIA): Choosing the Best Amplifier for the Job, http://www.ti.com.cn/cn/lit/an/snoa942a/snoa942a.pdf

 ## op-amps

 Open-loop gain, input-referred voltage and current noise, and input-capacitance are modeled for the following op-amps: